Mide1020/alx_capstone_project/Personal-website_portfolio/README.md

-This is my first project for courtsey ALX, which is personal website portfolio
+This is my first Ever project courtsey ALX Africa, which is personal website portfolio.